16.8: Detailed Figure Descriptions

 Waves crashing on a rocky coastline at Point Lobos, CA. This picture emphasizes the great energy involved with these masses of water striking the rocks 24/7.

 Three related processes: wave creation in the ocean, the generation of lift on an airplane wing, and the pulling force which moves sailboats forward.
 The commonality between the three is emphasizes with dark arrows showing the direction of movement generated by hashed areas identifying zones of lower pressure.
-For waves in the ocean, we would say that the hashed areas are a zone of uplift created when a smooth, laminar air flow moves over a curved ocean surface.
+For waves in the ocean, the hashed area on the face of a swell indicates a zone of uplift created when a smooth, laminar air flow moves over a curved ocean surface.
 Likewise, in an airplane wing, lift is dependent on laminar air flow moving a greater distance over the top of a wing than below it, creating a difference in pressure that allows airplanes to fly.
-For sailboats, the combination of curved sails (in the case here, a sloop configuration) creates zones of low pressure on the bow-side of sails, allowing boats to be pulled 45 degrees into the direction of the wind, rather than only being able to sail downwind.
+The hashed area, indicating low pressure and uplift, appears on the back edge of the wing.
+For sailboats, the combination of curved sails (in the case here, a sloop configuration) creates zones of low pressure on the bow-side of sails, as indicated by the hashed areas.
+This allows boats to be pulled 45 degrees into the direction of the wind, rather than only being able to sail downwind.

-A wave cross section, showing to normal, deep-water wavelength between two crests, and the corresponding wave base at one half of the wavelength.
+A wave cross-section, showing to normal, deep-water wavelength between two crests, and the corresponding wave base at one half of the wavelength.
 When this wave base intersects with the ocean bottom, we say the wave "feels bottom," and begins to change in the following ways: the waves slow, the amplitude increases, the wavelength shortens, and at 1/7 of the original wavelength, we get a crashing wave.
 The crashing, spilling waves at the most common type of wave that beach goers are accustomed to seeing, but they actually represent a small fraction of ocean waves because they occur only in water very shallow relative to wavelength.

 Coastal features created by differential erosion.
 Shown here are a sea stack, a sea arch, a sea cave, and a headland surrounded by beaches.
 Each of these features is created by wave erosion.
-Because headlands jut out away from the coast, they are subject to greater erosion, as explained in the previous section, and this erosion progresses first a sea caves, which then form to meet as a sea arch.
+Because headlands jut out away from the coast, they are subject to greater erosion, as explained in the previous section, and this erosion progresses first aa sea caves, which then form to meet as a sea arch.
 When enough erosion has occurred that the arch collapses, then a sea stack is created.

 A sea cave in a cliff just north of Santa Cruz, CA. The deep indentation in the cliff was created by wave action.